Winnie0313/Waxwing/README.md

 # Waxwing

-This is a single page app that allows users to :
+This is a single page app that was built by Mustafa Bhm, Winnie Li and Alexander Jackson as the final project for the Lighthouse Labs full stack development program.

+This app allow's the user to :

-- search cocktal recipies by category (Alcoholic, Non-alcoholic , Shot ...)
+- Search cocktal recipies by category (Alcoholic, Non-alcoholic , Shot ...)
-- serach by name , fisrt letter and ingredients
+- Serach by name , fisrt letter and ingredients
 - Add drinks to their favorite list
 - Share drink recipes link
 - Create their own cocktail recipe and image and video to it